Bungeebones/bitcoin_ad_agency/README.md

 More importantly, it opens up the potential for a "joint venture" between the customer and the agent to monetize the web traffic and/or the social network of their customer in a win-win arrangement that fosters a higher level of cooperation between the service provider and the customer resulting in higher customer retention and satisfaction.

+Agency level participants must already be registered as users in the Manna Network system in order to activate their script.
+If you need a Manna Network account you can find one of our agents to register at here: <a target="_blank" href="http://manna-network.cash/agents/agents_list.php">http://manna-network.cash/agents/agents_list.php</a>